 The park includes more than just forests and trails.
 Doi Suthep-Pui National Park is home to several of the top points of interest in Chiang Mai.
-The park encompasses the two most sacred peaks in Thailand — Doi Suthep and Doi Pui.
+The park encompasses Thailand’s two most sacred peaks — Doi Suthep and Doi Pui.

 It’s a protected park and home to hundreds of bird species, various other wildlife, and flora.
 It’s also where you’ll find the Hmong Hill Tribe Village, Wat Phra That Doi Suthep, and the winter royal residence.

 You can take guided tours that travel to some of the top sites in the park, including the various caves and waterfalls hidden within the mountainous landscape.
 Keep in mind that visiting all these sites could take up almost an entire day.